International Travel: FAQs

 When do I need to submit my travel request?

-Faculty/staff traveling without students must complete a Travel Registration with paperwork submitted to the International Center at least 30 days prior to departure for non-high hazardous regions and 60 days ahead for high hazardous.
+Faculty/staff traveling without students must complete the Concur travel request and follow the deadlines required by Strategic Business Services.
 Group travel (faculty/staff with two or more students) requests have specific deadlines listed on the home page.

 It is recommended that travelers submit packets early to allow additional time for internal deadlines.
 Please understand this process requires participation on the part of the traveler, department/division and college that is authorizing the trip – therefore, we encourage travelers to start early!